mahdiakil/Hacking_secret_ciphers_python_book/README.md

 	* loads a dictionary and returns the percentage of english words and letters in a given message
 7. hack_transposition_cipher.py
 	* Given an encrypted message (hard coded), one can try all the keys from 1 till the len(message) and checks if the result is in english using the detect_english.py.
+8. crypto_math.py
+	* Includes fns that will be used such as finding gcd and modular inverse of 2 numbers